avijeet-singhSFDC/ComplexKMLParsing/README.md

 ```
 5) Run node index.js
-6) A CSV is generated which can be populated with ServiceTerritoryId and uplaoded to Salesforce Polygon object to be used with Salesforce Field Service
+6) A CSV is generated which can be populated with ServiceTerritoryId and uploaded to Salesforce Polygon object to be used with Salesforce Field Service

 ## Contributing